Skip to content

 Use Standard Mode when:

-• You are building a new cBot, indicator, or plugin from scratch
+• you are building a new cBot, indicator, or plugin

-• You want the simplest workflow with less manual editing
+• you prefer a simple workflow with minimal manual editing

 How Standard Mode Works